Skiing and snowboarding in Japan for first timers

 We purchased snow jackets for everyone in Australia before we left, and these were great to have not just in the snow but while we were out and about in Japan, particularly at night.
 We also made sure that we all had thermals, warm socks, beanies, gloves and neck gaiters.
 We were so glad we had them.
 We had waterproof shoes which were great for hanging out in the snow, this kept our feet insulated and warm.
 Check out this post for more details about winter clothing.

-We had been advised to buy our own goggles to ensure they fitted the kids and because hire goggles aren’t that great and they didn’t take up much room in the luggage.
+We had been advised to buy our own goggles to ensure they fitted the kids and because hire goggles aren’t that great and sometimes you can;t hire them, only purchase.
+They didn’t take up much room in the luggage.
 Everything else we hired (snowboard, boots, helmets, ski pants).

 Plan the rest of your stay in Japan